 The Miller Lab is passionate about doing great research, and communicating about research with the public.
 We hope that you will spend some time on our site to learn more about our group and our research.
 You can also find us on Twitter and Tumblr.
 We are also working to set up a lab blog that we are calling A Breath of Fresh Air.

 The mighty worm, C. elegans

 They may be small, but the nematode Caenorhabditis elegans is no lightweight!
 Two Nobel Prizes have been awarded for research to understand how these tiny metazoans work.
 The worm is a favorite model system in the Miller Lab, because of its powerful molecular, cellular and genetic tools.
 You can learn more about these awesome little critters at Wormbase, or read this excellent blog post by our very own graduate student Emily.
-If you have questions, feel free to comment over our blog.

 DO YOU WANT TO JOIN OUR TEAM?

 We are always interested in recruiting clever and enthusiastic young scientists to our group.
 No matter what stage in your career, undergraduate through postdoctoral, find important information about applying to join our team here.

 THE MILLER LAB IS CURRENTLY ESPECIALLY INTERESTED IN RECRUITING EXCELLENT POSTDOCTORAL FELLOWS FOR NIH-FUNDED RESEARCH.

 If you are interested in postdoctoral research in the Miller Lab, email Dana with your current CV (including a list of References) and a short (< 1pg) statement of your research interests.
 We want to know why you find our research compelling and what you will add to the group.